divyanshu2712/Gesture_Control/README.md

 3. Power Control: It is to be done carefully as it leads to shutdown your PC and is signified by 3.

+## Using Virtual Keyboard

+1. Use Index Finger To select or hover on keys

+2. If the distance between the index and middle finger is less than key is clicked

+3. If keys like Shift, Alt, Ctrl are pressed then after that if any key is pressed.
+It will be pressed with them together.

+4. Four finger shown by hand will initiate the Key Up for shift, alt, ctrl.

 ## Moving in GCCS System

 1. No finger up by left and right hand signify exit from that module